“Measurement is fabulous. Unless you're busy measuring what's easy to measure as opposed to what's important” –Seth Godin.

 In this blog, I will be targeting the User Datagram Protocol (UDP) based containerized metric collector and tracing systems - StatsD and Jaeger with sample application integration.

-Using the UDP protocol has some perks like, while tracing the application, the UDP protocol will not slow down the application.
-The UDP works on “fire and forget principle”.
-Your application tracing systems may or may not get the data and irrespective of it the application will stay up and running.
+Using the UDP protocol has some perks while tracing the application; the UDP protocol will not slow down the application.
+The UDP works on the “fire and forget principle.”
+Your application tracing systems may or may not get the data, and irrespective of it, the application will stay up and running.
 Even if the stats are awry, it won’t affect the system or application’s performance.

 StatsD